vizrt/openidauth/README.md

    path [path2]
 }
 ```
-Issuer and at least one path is mandatory.
-If you do not specify any client
+Issuer and at least one path and at least one client id is mandatory.
-ids an empty list will be used.

 Here is a full example configuration: